North Carolina Pet Believed To Be First Dog In The U.S. To Test Positive For Virus That Causes COVID-19 In Humans

-A pet dog in North Carolina has tested positive for the virus that causes COVID-19 in humans and is believed to be the first dog in the U.S. to have tested positive for the virus, Duke Health confirmed to TIME.
+A pet dog in North Carolina has tested positive for SARS-CoV-2 — the virus that causes COVID-19 in humans — and is believed to be the first dog in the U.S. to have tested positive for the virus, Duke Health confirmed to TIME.

 The dog belonged to a family participating in Duke’s Molecular and Epidemiological Study of Suspected Infection (MESSI), an ongoing research study, which examines how the body responds to infection.
 Since the coronavirus pandemic began, the study has focused on people who may have been exposed to COVID-19, the disease caused by novel coronavirus.